 Description: Fundamental Theorem, inverse trigonometric functions and their derivatives, indeterminate forms, improper integrals, techniques of integration, applications.
 Prerequisite: AUMAT 110 or 116.

 Description: Limits; differentiation and integration of algebraic, trigonometric, exponential, logarithmic, and inverse trigonometric functions; Fundamental Theorem; linear approximation, Taylor polynomials and series; applications.
 Prerequisite: Mathematics 30-1 and Mathematics 31.
 Note: Credit may be obtained for only one of AUMAT 116 or 110.
 Students who score less than 80% on the Calculus Placement Test should take AUMAT 110 instead of AUMAT 116.

 Description: Infinite series, plane curves, polar coordinates, vectors and three-dimensional analytic geometry, cylindrical and spherical coordinates, elements of linear differential equations.
 Prerequisite: AUMAT 112.

 Description: Functions of several variables, partial derivatives, integration in two and three dimensions, vector functions, space curves, arc length, line integrals, Green's theorem, surface integrals, Stokes' theorem, the divergence theorem.
 Prerequisite: AUMAT 211.

 Description: Vector spaces, bases, linear transformations, change of bases, eigenvectors, characteristic polynomials, diagonalization, inner products and Gram-Schmidt orthogonalization, orthogonal and unitary operators.
 Prerequisites: AUMAT 120 and one of 110 or 116.

 Description: Groups as a measure of symmetry.
 Groups of rigid motions.
 Frieze groups, and finite groups in two and three dimensions.
 Groups of matrices.
 Group actions with application to counting problems.
 Permutation groups.
 Subgroups, cosets, and Lagrange's Theorem.
 Quotient groups and homomorphisms.
 Prerequisites: AUMAT 120 and one of 110 or 116.

 Mathematics in Economics and Finance

 Description: Mathematical analysis of problems arising in economics and finance, including an introduction to economic modelling; simple, compound, and continuous rates of interest; static and comparative-static analysis; optimization; annuities, mortgages, bonds, and other securities; and dynamics.
 Prerequisites: AUECO 101 and one of AUMAT 110 or 116.
 Note: Credit may be obtained for only one of AUMAT 235, AUECO 206, AUMGT 206.

-Description: Axiomatic systems and finite geometries; Euclidean geometry and modern synthetic geometry, including Euclid's and Hilbert's axioms, Menelaus' and Ceva's theorems, the nine-point circle, and Morley's theorem; constructions; isometries of the plane and groups of transformations; non-Euclidean geometry; applications.
+Description: Axiomatic systems and finite geometries; neutral geometry and the various parallel postulates, leading to Euclidean and hyperbolic geometry; constructions; isometries of the plane and groups of transformations, and inversions in circles; models for Euclidean and hyperbolic geometry; applications.
 Prerequisite: AUMAT 120 or consent of the instructor.